Couples Counsellor and Sex Therapist Vancouver

-As a Registered Clinical Counsellor, (MPCC) and board certified clinical sexologist (American College of Sexologists), it has been my pleasure to have the opportunity to counsel thousands of women and couples through the company I founded in 1999, Libida, the first women’s sexual magazine and store for women’s health.
+As a registered Master Practitioner Clinical Counsellor (MPCC) and board certified clinical sexologist (American College of Sexologists), it has been my pleasure to have the opportunity to counsel thousands of women and couples through the company I founded in 1999, Libida, a women’s sexual magazine and store for women’s health.

 About Dr. Zebroff Ph.D.

 Petra Zebroff, Ph.D. has worked with sexual issues for the last 20 years.
-As a board certified by the American College of Sexologists, Div 35 of American Psychological Association, registered by the Professional Counsellors Association and has written hundreds of articles for Huffington Post, Libida, Sexual Health and Sexlife magazine and belongs to several professional organizations including the Society for the Scientific Study of Sexuality and American Association Sex Educators, Counsellors and Therapists.
+As a board certified by the American College of Sexologists, Div 35 of American Psychological Association, registered by the Professional Counsellors Association and has written hundreds of articles for Huffington Post, Psychology Today, Libida, Sexual Health and Sexlife magazine and is associated with or belongs to professional organizations including the Society for Sex Therapy and Research and Society for the Scientific Study of Sexuality.

 - Ph.D. in Human Sexuality